MigOpsRepos/pg_dbms_job/README.md

 A job will be taken in account by the scheduler only when the transaction where it has been created is committed.
 It is transactionnal so no risk that it will be executed if the transaction is aborted.

 When starting or when it is reloaded the pg_dbms_job daemon first checks that another daemon is not already attached to the same database.
-If this is the case it will refuse to continue and print a fatal message.
+If this is the case it will refuse to continue.
 This is a double verification, the first one is on an existing pid file and the second is done by looking at pg_stat_activity to see if a `pg_dbms_job:main` process already exists.

 ## Job history

 Oracle DBMS_JOB doesn't provide a log history.
-This feature is available in DBMS_SCHEDULER and the past activity can be seen in table ALL_SCHEDULER_JOB_RUN_DETAILS.
-This extension stores all DBMS_JOB activity in a similar table named `dbms_job.all_scheduler_job_run_details`.
+This feature is available in DBMS_SCHEDULER and the past activity of nthe scheduler can be seen in table ALL_SCHEDULER_JOB_RUN_DETAILS.
+This extension stores all PG_DBMS_JOB activity in a similar table named `dbms_job.all_scheduler_job_run_details`.

 ```
 CREATE TABLE dbms_job.all_scheduler_job_run_details